What if I am not entitled to free school transport? (Concessionary travel)

 You may now apply online.
 Payments are not required until a seat has been confirmed.
 Payments are required within 5 working days of request, those not made within the timeframe will result in the seat being offered elsewhere.

-Concessions for the autumn term have now closed and no further applications will be considered.
-If you would like to apply for the spring term (January), please do so between 13 and 22 November.
-Applications received outside of these dates will be declined.
+Concessions for the spring term have now closed and no further applications will be considered.
+If you would like to apply for the summer term (April), please do so between 18 February and 3 March.
+Applications received outside of these dates will not be considered for the start of term.

 Please be aware that concessionary travel is not a guaranteed form of transport.
 Passes are not issued until after the start of term and alternative arrangements need to be in place before a pass arrives.
 Concessionary spaces can be withdrawn at any time with a minimum of two weeks’ notice.